manuparra/MasterCyberSec_Practice/README.md

 And reboot APACHE:

 ```
-apachectl2 restart
+apachectl restart
 ```

-And again (because it produce an good-bye of the container):
+And again (because it produce good-bye of the container):

 ```
 docker exec -i -t ContOfManu /bin/bash